 Many people break up with their significant others during a fight and ultimately regret it.

-It can be hard to think rationally when one is so emotional.
+It is hard to think rationally when one is so emotional.

-As a result, one or both, tell each other that it is over and break up.
+As a result, someone tells the other that it is over and breaks up.

-At that moment, they may truly believe that.
+At that moment, they believe that the relationship is done.

 This especially happens in relationships that are relatively new.

-Relationships that are relatively new, perhaps a few months old, are still in the infancy stages.
+Relationships that are relatively new, a few months old, are in infancy.

 There hasn’t been enough time for both parties to learn about each other’s weaknesses and what helps the relationship work.